paralax/awesome-honeypots/README.md

 - Honeynet statistics
     - [HoneyStats](http://sourceforge.net/projects/honeystats/) - A statistical view of the recorded activity on a Honeynet

-- dynamic code instrumentation toolkit
+- Dynamic code instrumentation toolkit
     - [Frida](http://www.frida.re) - Inject JavaScript to explore native apps on Windows, Mac, Linux, iOS and Android

 - Front-end for dionaea